 Protection is a key concern across Myanmar as armed conflict and violations of international humanitarian law by the Tatmadaw and armed groups continue to affect civilians.
 Access to basic services is limited and livelihoods are threatened by conflict and lack of economic opportunities, particularly for the stateless Rohingya in Rakhine and for IDPs living in non-government controlled areas in northern Shan.?

-For 2019, INFORM measures Myanmar's risk of humanitarian crisis and disaster at 6.6/10.
-The country scored particularly high in the "Hazard and exposure" category, at 8.6/10.
+INFORM measures Myanmar's risk of humanitarian crisis and disaster to be high, at 6.3/10.?

 Access Constraints: 4

 Information courtesy of ACAPS. https://www.acaps.org/

 - IDPs receive protection from the elements to support their dignity, security and privacy through provision of NFIs and emergency, temporary or semi-permanent shelter where appropriate